DonBower/HamGoBox/fldigi/README_MAC.md

 When Complete, close the Configuartion Pop-Up, and you should see this:
 ![alt-text][flrig.console]

+## Configure fldigi 4.1.20
+1. Download [fldigi 4.1.29](http://www.w1hkj.com/files/fldigi/fldigi-4.1.20_bs.dmg) for Big Sur.
+- _bs is for Big Sur, 11.x
+- _hs is for macOS High Sierra, 10.13.x
+- _lion is for macOS Lion, 10.7.x
+1. Open the .dmg file and copy the app to your /Applications folder
+1. Open the fldigi application from the Launchpad

 ## Using the FT-991A with fldigi and flrig